konekti/terraform-centralized-sandwich/README.md

-# ELB Sandwich using Terraform
+# Centalized ELB Sandwich using Terraform

 ## What is this repository for?

 This is an example Terraform project which deploys a web application using AWS infrastructure that is:

-- Isolated in a VPC
+- Isolated in an app VPC
 - Load balanced
-- Protected by Vyos routers acting as firewalls
+- Protected by Vyos routers acting as firewalls in a dedicated firewall VPC
 - Accessible by SSH via a bastion host

 ### Dependencies